RPiks/pico-WSPR-tx/README.md

 # *NO* additional hardware
 The WSPR beacon provides the output signal on the GPIO pin of Raspberry Pi Pico.
 No externall PLL, analog oscillators!
 You should only provide a lowpass filter of appropriate frequency if you want to use this module extensively.
+The power transmitted using GPIO pin is sufficient only when using full-size dipole as antenna.
+If there is no such option available, you need to boost the signal using simple 1 transistor amplifier.

 # For what?
 This is an experimental project of amateur radio hobby and it is devised by me in order to experiment with QRP narrowband digital modes.